xxzcool/scoremodel/README.md

 myCurves(train[,"target"], p_train, test[,"target"], p_test, ontest = TRUE,
          lift_bins = 10, P0 = 600, PDO = 50, color_scheme = 1, ifsave = FALSE)
 ```

+## Version Records
+scoremodel 0.2.0 2018-01-29
+-   Add an auxiliary function of 'insertElement'.
+-   Fix bug of 'psi': add two parameters of bins number and binning method, and set its rate to a minima if the bin is missing for avoiding calculation failure.
+-   More flexible of 'convertType': rename function from 'convertToFactor' to 'convertType'.
+Add two parameter of toType and vars to integrate three types of conversions and be able to specify converted variables.
+-   Rename some output files of 'preBinningFun'.

+scoremodel 0.1.0 2018-01-22
+-   First release.